openstack/barbican/install-guide/source/get_started.rst

 Key Manager service overview
 ============================

-The Key Manager service provides...
+The Key Manager service provides secure storage, provisioning and management of secrets, such as passwords, encryption keys, etc.

 The Key Manager service consists of the following components:

 ``barbican-api`` service
-  Accepts and responds to end user compute API calls...
+  Provides an OpenStack-native RESTful API that supports provisioning and managing Barbican secrets.